FAQ

 Why is one KAS so much cheaper than one BTC?

-Because unit price is not valuation.
+Because unit price and valuation differ.
 Bitcoin has fewer units and a much larger market cap.
 The market prices Bitcoin as a proven monetary network with deep liquidity, institutional access, custody, derivatives, and global brand.
 Kaspa is priced more like a promising technical network that still has to prove durable adoption beyond technical merit.

 Could that mean Kaspa is underpriced?